Skip to content

 You can also take a self-assessment quiz on the Responsible Gambling Foundation’s website to check your habits.
 The site has guides, articles, and videos that explain how gambling works, what problem gambling looks like, and how to make safer choices.

 Many online betting sites also let you set limits on how much you deposit, spend, or play.
-You can also take a “cool-off” break and lock your account for a while.
+You can also take a “cool-off” break and temporarily lock your account.

 Useful Contacts and Where to Get Help